DanLopess/DanLopess/README.md

 <br>

-- 🌱 I’m currently working as a Software engineer and Doing a thesis on Machine Learning and Data science
+- 🌱 I’m currently working as a Data Engineer at 42matters, and in my free time I'm researching and experimenting with machine learning and data science.

 - 📫 How to reach me **danielramoslopes@hotmail.com**